 Also some tape decks had “Auto Reverse” where you could just click a button to go from side a to side b; you didn’t even need to eject the tape and manually turn it around with your hands.
 Damn.
 I wish the internet was around back then so we could read archived articles by tech nerds geeking out over that stuff.
 “Move over, Samsung, because Auto Reverse is a game changer.
 I want to give the Sony CEO a hi-five, and now I can because my hand isn’t busy flipping tapes over.”
 Or, “It’s amazing to think that we now have a portable stereo system that can hold up to sixty minutes of music and be held in two hands.”

 Anyway, tapes—objectively speaking—are pretty crappy, but they’re a…. unique music format.
 I’ll give them that.

 Oh, and speaking of Chicago, did you not make it, but would like to deceive your friends and pretend that you did?
 We can help!
 Just buy one of the limited edition posters we had made for the show.
 Years from now you can point at the wall in your basement and tell your buddies, “Yeah, I saw Banner Pilot before they turned into a ska band,” and watch them gape in amazement.
-Go to our store page and check it out.
 These are sweet, high quality silkscreened posters.
 And — I’m not just saying this — we barely have any left, so grab one now if you want one.
 “Act now!”, in other words.